BradenPeele/DOSBox-DisplayChanges/README.md

-program flips the screen and changes the color of letters and numbers
+program flips the screen and changes the color of letters/numbers